Luhgeekin/Deadlock-External-Cheat/README.md

-# Deadlock Internal Cheat (For Educational Purposes Only)
+# Deadlock External Cheat (For Educational Purposes Only)
 > ⚠️ **Warning:** This project is provided for **educational and research purposes only**.
 Do **not** use this cheat in online games or multiplayer environments.
 Misuse may result in bans or other consequences.
 The author are not responsible for any misuse.

 > 🛑 **[DEPRECATED]** This project is no longer maintained and only works with older versions of the game.